Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-a.md

 <div class='workings'>
 <div class='working'>

-Let's find the difference between the consecutive terms of the sequence.
+ABBR:  Let's find the relation between the consecutive terms of the sequence.

 The difference between the terms is $3$.
 Hence, the sequence would be: